Tennessee police shoot armed man who attacked Jewish school in Memphis

 The Tennessee Bureau of Investigation is now handling the case.

-Oscar Gomez told The Associated Press his two teenaged children witnessed police shooting the alleged gunman.
+Oscar Gomez told The Associated Press his two teenage children witnessed police shooting the alleged gunman.

 “They heard the shooting, and they threw themselves on the floor trying to protect themselves,” he said.